rhombusgg/rhombus/README.md

 │   ├── migrations/      # SQL database migrations
 │   ├── locales/         # translations for the UI
-├── rhombus-cli/         # CLI tool to manage and play CTFs ├── rhombus-build/       # core library for build scripts ├── docs/                # hosted docs on https://rhombus.gg └── examples/
+├── rhombus-cli/         # CLI tool to manage and play CTFs ├── rhombus-shared/      # code shared by rhombus-cli and rhombus ├── rhombus-build/       # core library for build scripts ├── docs/                # hosted docs on https://rhombus.gg └── examples/